 Last week I shared how to make Apothecary Jars from old bottles and I promised you that there would be a tutorial on how to make poison labels soon.
-Well today is the day!
+Well, today is the day!
 These poison labels are so super easy to make, and you can whip them up in minutes.

 Before we get started, let me just say that for these exact labels you will need a Royale membership from PicMonkey.
-A Royale membership allows you to use their premium texts, graphics and textures to create even more awesome!
+A Royale membership allows you to use their premium texts, graphics, and textures to create even more awesome!
 With that being said, you can absolutely create similar labels without the Royale membership, the steps will just be slightly different.

 Updated 10/20/2017–PicMonkey is no longer a free service, and to save, share or export your designs you do need a subscription.
-The good news though, is that there is no longer “premium” graphics or fonts.
+The good news though, is that there are no longer “premium” graphics or fonts.
 If you have a subscription whether monthly or annual, you have access to all of their fonts and graphics.
 It is still very affordable at under $50 per year if you go for the annual subscription.
-They are also offering a free 7 day trial for you to try it out to see if you like it.
+They are also offering a free 7-day trial for you to try it out to see if you like it.
 Even though they have changed the subscriptions, PicMonkey is still a design and editing software I recommend to beginners.
-It’s a very user friendly and easy to navigate software!
+It’s very user friendly and easy to navigate software!

 How to Make Poison Labels in PicMonkey

 Start by going to PicMonkey, and select the Design tab.
 It will automatically open up to a screen that looks like the one below.

 - Once selected the white canvas will turn to a gray and white checkered pattern.

 - Click on the Themes tab, which will be the very last tab on the side.
 The image changes with each season, right now it may be a pumpkin or a cat.
 Once you’ve clicked on the themes tab, select the “witches” theme.